Electrostatics/apbs-pdb2pqr/pdb2pqr/ServerNotes.md

 1. Create www directory to install pdb2pqr in.
 (We will use /Users/kyle/www for all examples)

 2. Create a link to this directory from /Library/WebServer/Documents

-  * sudo ln -s /Users/kyle/www/ /Library/WebServer/Documents/kyle
+    sudo ln -s /Users/kyle/www/ /Library/WebServer/Documents/kyle

 2. edit /etc/apache2/httpd.conf to allow cgi scipts to execute in the installation directory.

-  a. add paths for links in the /Library directory in the <IfModule alias_module> section
+  * add paths for links in the /Library directory in the <IfModule alias_module> section

     ScriptAliasMatch ^/cgi-bin/((?!(?i:webobjects)).*$) "/Library/WebServer/Documents/kyle/pdb2pqr/$1"

-  b. add a Directory section
+  * add a Directory section

     <Directory "/Library/WebServer/Documents/kyle/pdb2pqr">
       AllowOverride None